bonitasoft/bonita-process-model/README.md

 ```
 mvn install
 ```

-## process-reader-archetype
+This will install all the Bonita Process Domain Logic artifacts and also a maven archetype process-reader-archetype.

+## How to use this project into your own work ?
-This project contains a maven archetype, which allows to easily setup a project reading a Bonita Business Process Model file.
+To make it more easy for you, this project contains a maven archetype, which allows to setup a project reading a Bonita Business Process Model file.

+### The maven archetype : process-reader-archetype
 This setups a classic maven project that uses:
 * [org.bonitasoft.bpm.model] (https://github.com/bonitasoft/bonita-process-model) for knowing the Bonita Process Domain Logic
 * [org.eclipse.emf.ecore](https://www.eclipse.org/emf) to manipulate and load the model
 * A sample .proc Business Process Model file

-### How to use the archetype
+#### How to use the archetype
 ```
 mvn archetype:generate \
     -DarchetypeGroupId=org.bonitasoft.archetypes \